How Does Rent to Own Work in BC? 2026 Guide

 Let’s break down the numbers of a rent to own agreement on a $680,000 townhome in Kelowna, BC.

-Option deposit
+Option Deposit

 The option deposit is typically 1–5% of the agreed purchase price in British Columbia.
-On a $680,000 Kelowna townhome, that’s $6,800 to $34,000 upfront.
+On a $680,000 Kelowna townhome, that’s $6,800 to $34,000 upfront that counts towards your purchase when you complete the deal.

-If you walk away, the option deposit is non-refundable.
-Otherwise, it counts towards your purchase when you complete the deal.
+If you walk away, this option deposit is non-refundable.

-In Kelowna, you can find a three-bedroom townhome rental for around $2,750/month in 2026.
+In Kelowna, BC, you can find a three-bedroom townhome rental for around $2,750/month in 2026.

-A rent-to-own payment on a similar property might run $2,950–$3,250, with $200–$500 of that earmarked as a rent credit that builds towards your down payment.
+A rent-to-own payment on a similar property might run $2,950–$3,250, with $200–$500 of that earmarked as a rent credit that counts towards the home price.

 Over 24 months at $350/month in credits: that’s $8,400 building towards purchasing a home that no other buyers can compete on.